 An AIC project that trains volunteers to monitor and report outbreaks of disease in villages, and promote better agricultural practice, has been expanded using left over funds.
 It will now also provide ongoing monitoring and support for the program’s village-based volunteers.

-The Village Livelihood Program in West Sulawesi aims to improve health security, or in other words, enable communities to minimise the occurrence of disease through improving general health practices and establishing an early warning system.
+The Village Livelihood Program in West Sulawesi has two aims: to improve health security, or in other words, enable communities to minimise the occurrence of disease through improving general health practices and establishing an early warning system; and improve knowledge of cocoa farming practices to increase crop health and productivity.
 The extra support will allow more accurate evaluation of the pilot program, providing monthly village visits from researchers, who will check in on volunteers, village leaders and others.

 Voluntary help by villagers at government health posts is a long tradition in Indonesia, with tasks including helping with immunisation programs for infants and taking weight and height data.
 This program has built on this tradition by training selected volunteers in both health and agricultural skills.